wehlutyk/thesis/content/1-introduction-2-review.md

 The space opened by the development of DIT and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; @mesoudi_science_2007].
 \add{lewens-cultural-2012, p.
 461-2. and that paper for more discussion.}
-@sec:intro-review-criticisms comes back to these debates and criticisms, which I group into two broad categories.
+@sec:intro-review-developments comes back to these debates and criticisms, which I group into two broad categories.
 The first concerns the specifics of the evolutionary approach adopted by DIT and CAT: what evolutionary mechanisms should they take into account (for instance niche construction, or epigenetic or extended inheritance) and, correspondingly, how long the restriction of inheritance to two isolated and parallel channels will remain the best approximation.
 The second critique concerns what @thompson_mind_2007 has termed the "information dualism" of the notion of representation in cognitive science: